StarGate01/YkOtpApplet/README.md

 § JC_CLASSIC_HOME=../../sdks/jc305u3_kit/ mvn clean install
 ```

-Then test the applet using some sample APDUs, or use the configured VC Code test task:
+Then test the applet using some sample APDUs, or use the configured VS Code test task:

 ```
 $ java -cp tools/jcardsim/target/jcardsim-3.0.5-SNAPSHOT.jar:./target com.licel.jcardsim.utils.APDUScriptTool test/jcardsim.cfg test/apdu.script
 ```

-**PC/SC Emulation is a work in progress and does not yet work**
+## PC/SC Emulation

-Install [vsmartcard](https://frankmorgner.github.io/vsmartcard/) and make sure it runs and connects to your PC/SC service.
+Install [vsmartcard](https://frankmorgner.github.io/vsmartcard/) (might be available in your package manager) and make sure it runs and connects to your PC/SC service.

 Then emulate the applet, or use the configured VS Code test task: